canxium/docs/src/whitepaper/technical/pos.md

 Staking Rewards are calculated using a formula similar to Ethereum's, but adjusted with Canxium’s parameters.
 After penalties, the net staking reward is capped at 320 CAU for each validator, ensuring no excessive rewards.

-Offline Mining Rewards are paid separately and are not capped, allowing validators to earn beyond the staking reward cap.
+Retained PoW Mining Rewards are paid separately and are not capped, allowing validators to earn beyond the staking reward cap.

-The total reward a validator receives is the sum of the net staking reward (capped at 320 CAU) and the full offline mining reward, ensuring a balanced and incentivized system for validators.
+The total reward a validator receives is the sum of the net staking reward (capped at 320 CAU) and the full Retained PoW mining reward, ensuring a balanced and incentivized system for validators.

-This structure supports a sustainable reward system, where validators are incentivized both for staking and for validating offline transactions, while maintaining control over inflation with the 320 CAU cap on staking rewards.
+This structure supports a sustainable reward system, where validators are incentivized both for staking and for validating Retained PoW transactions, while maintaining control over inflation with the 320 CAU cap on staking rewards.